High Resolution 3D Epitope Mapping Services. Antibody-Antigen 3D Structure Determination.

 Structural analysis of light chain-driven bispecific antibodies targeting CD47 and PD-L1.
 Malinge (Light Chain Bioscience – Novimmune SA) et al., 2024, mAbs, 16, 2362432.

 In this study, the authors developed a bispecific antibody format that, unlike natural antibodies, which primarily use the heavy chain to interact with their specific antigens, utilizes the light chain (LC) for antigen recognition and binding.
-To enhance the understanding of epitope-paratope interactions, SARomics Biostructures assisted in the crystallization and structure determination of complexes formed by two antigen-binding Fab fragments with human CD47 and PD-L1 (see our FastLane™ Premium library).
+To enhance understanding of epitope-paratope interactions, SARomics Biostructures assisted in the crystallization and structure determination of complexes formed between two antigen-binding Fab fragments and human CD47 and PD-L1 (see our FastLane™ Premium library).
 The analysis of these complex structures revealed that, while the light chains (LCs) play the dominant role in antigen binding, the heavy chain (HC) also engages in some interactions with both CD47 and PD-L1.

 PDB ID: 8RP8 and 8RPB at a resolution of 2 Å and 2.79 Å, respectively.